ltndn4j/neo4j_text2SQL/README.md

 # Neo4j Semantic Layer value (Text2SQL)

+## Introduction

+Business users today expect to query massive datasets across platforms like Snowflake, Databricks, Azure Fabric, or BigQuery using nothing but simple, natural language.
+To generate accurate SQL, these agents must fully understand the underlying database structure.

+The standard approach involves giving the agent a YAML or Markdown file containing all the database metadata.
+This creates several critical issues:
+* High Token Usage: Processing the entire file for every single query drives up costs and increases response times.
+* Contextual Noise: Flooding the LLM with irrelevant tables reduces accuracy and causes hallucinations, especially for complex questions.
+* Static Limitations: Flat files cannot easily capture dynamic relationships or real user behavior.

+A Neo4j Semantic Layer introduces a GraphRAG approach using Neo4j as a dynamic semantic layer.
+By moving from linear text files to a Knowledge Graph, the agent stops "reading" all the metadata and starts intelligently "navigating" your data architecture.

 ## Description and Goal

 This project aims to explain the added value of using a semantic layer with Neo4j to do text2SQL to answer question in natural language.

 The application let you ask questions using either an agent with a YAML or markdown description or an agent with neo4j to show the 2 main added values:
 * Reducing the number of tokens used to answer
 * Improving the accuracy of the answer, especially for complex questions.

-It uses the graphRAG approach by grounding the LLM with RDBMS metadata to produce valid SQL to get the relevant data to answer a question in natural language.
-The following information is stored in the semantic layer:
+What is stored in the Semantic Layer?
+To ground the LLM with surgical precision and produce valid SQL, the Neo4j semantic layer stores:
-* RDBMS structure (Schemas, Tables, Columns, Types)
+* RDBMS Structure: Schemas, Tables, Columns, and Types.
-* RDBMS constraints (Foreign Keys, indexes)
+* RDBMS Constraints: Foreign Keys and Indexes.
-* RDBMS dictionary (Specific Values or few examples from the columns)
+* RDBMS Dictionary: Specific values or a few examples from the columns.
-* Business Glossary
+* Business Glossary: Domain-specific terms and definitions and a basic taxonomy structure
 * Behavior of the users: joins from the RDBMS transaction logs which are not specified as Foreign Keys in the database.

 ![image](./image/application.png)